SecretGnome/OVBuddy/README.md

 - `-main`: Deploy only `ovbuddy.py` (for quick iterations)
 - `-reboot`: Reboot after deployment and verify services are running

-### 4. Setup Passwordless Sudo (Required)
+### 4. Setup Passwordless Sudo (Optional but Recommended)

-`./scripts/deploy.sh` will attempt to configure passwordless sudo automatically during deployment.

-If deployment couldn’t apply it (or you want to apply it explicitly), run:

 ```bash
 cd scripts
 ./setup-passwordless-sudo.sh
 ```

-This is required for the web interface to manage WiFi and services without password prompts.
+This allows the web interface to manage WiFi and services without password prompts.

 ## Configuration